 The By-law Services Division is essential in ensuring that Collingwood is a great place to live, work and play.
-By-laws are a core part of the structure in place to achieve this goal as they promote safety, create standards to support good neighbour interactions, and prevent behaviours that undermine the quality of life in our community, such as aggressive dogs, litter, noise, uncontrolled parking and unsightly properties.
+Town by-laws establish standards that promote a safe and livable community, support good neighbour interactions and prevent behaviours that undermine the quality of life in our community, such as aggressive dogs, litter, noise, uncontrolled parking and unsightly properties.

 The By-law Services Division is responsible for the following main service areas: